 Why paying full price for FBA inventory is never a option

-Danny: Quick.
-Before we go into anything else, I just want to say for everyone, you know, Peter pointed out, you know, my sources, for the most part, are nothing special.
-You know, a lot of these places I go to I mean, it’s Walmart, it’s Big Lots, Dick’s Sporting, whatever.
-I would guarantee 1000 other Amazon sellers in this country are sourcing the same place, that I’m sourcing, seeing the same exact products I’m seeing.
+Danny: Before we go into anything else, I just want to say for everyone, Peter pointed out that my sources, for the most part, are nothing special.
+It’s Walmart, it’s Big Lots, Dick’s Sporting.
+I would guarantee 1000 other Amazon sellers in this country are sourcing the same places that I’m sourcing, seeing the same exact products I’m seeing.
 But they’re seeing them at sticker price, they’re seeing them at that appearance price, and they’re passing.

 What my technique does is it gives you access to products at margins that other people don’t realize are there.
 So this is why, you know, there are certain things I’ll see and I’ll grab and the next week the price tanks 40% because everyone else jumped on it.
 When you get things like this when you break that price down for yourself, so many people are passing on those items.
 You end up being one of two, three sellers maybe selling it.
 So that’s a big thing to keep in mind is you’re really, you’re protecting yourself.

-Could he sustain these Amazon revenue numbers at home?
+Could he sustain these Amazon revenue numbers without traveling?

-That’s kind of the next thing I want to ask you: do you think you could do this and sustain these numbers if you were just staying within a 40-mile radius of your town?
-I mean, I feel like what’s going on here is you’ve got a couple of unfair advantages.
+Do you think you could do this and sustain these numbers if you were just staying within a 40-mile radius of your town?
+I mean, I feel you have a couple of unfair advantages.
 You’ve got your negotiation skills, but then you’ve got the fact that you’re on the road.
 So you’re hitting sources you have not hit before.
 Do you think you could do what you’re doing right now if you stayed in one place?

 Danny: So I’m curious to see that myself.
 The thing is what I’m doing right now because I am on the road, I mean, I don’t want this to entirely be a sourcing trip.
 One of the reasons we do this, one of the reasons we sell, and we work for ourselves is because we want that freedom.